LOOKING FOR BECKETT’S TREE

-G: We’ll never get there at this rate.
+Mwangi: We’ll never get anywhere at this rate.
+What kept you?

-G: Thinking!
-I got tired of thinking ages ago.
+Mwangi: Thinking!
+I got tired of that particular activity ages ago.
+Cogito ergo sum.
+What a load of nonsense.
 When did thinking ever get anyone any where?
-Anyhow, what was his majesty contemplating?
+So, what was his majesty contemplating?

-G: So you’ve become a writer in your spare time, eh ?
-Not a very successful one though by the looks of you.
+G: You’ve become a writer in your spare time, eh ?
+Not a very successful one by the looks of you.

-D: I was going to call it ‘The Prince of Denmark‘.
+D: I was going to call it ‘Stanley’s Tree’.

 G: Wait a minute.
-Didn’t we go to see that play?
+Didn’t we go to see a play once?

 D: What play?
 Where?
 When?
 Who with?

-G: We’ve only ever seen one play.
+G: Whom.
+With whom.
+We’ve only ever seen one play.
 The one we went to in Paris.
 In our blue period that would be.
+It was called….called…..

 D: Waiting for Somebodyorother.

-G: Yes, that was it.
+G: Well done!
+Yes, that was it.
 Waiting for Somebodyorother.
 Did you like it?

 D: Mmmm.
 Did I like it?
 Let me see.
 Did I like it?
 Mmmm.